 To Snack or Not to Snack After Weight Loss Surgery

-- It is not healthy to snack just because:
+It is not a good idea to snack because:

 - You are bored, tired, happy, angry, sad, etc.

-- It is morning or afternoon tea time
+- The clock suggests is morning or afternoon tea time

 - Other people are eating